 A large number of herbal drugs are used in the traditional medicine of Saudi Arabia for the treatment of rheumatism, arthritis, gout and other forms of inflammation.
 In the present study seven of these crude drugs, namely Francoeuria crispa, Hammada elegans, Malus pumila, Ruta chalepensis, Smilax sarsaparilla, Achillea fragrantissima and Alpinia officinarum were tested against carrageenan-induced acute inflammation in rats.
 The plant materials were extracted with 96% ethanol.
 The dried extract was dissolved in water for pharmacological testing.
 The rats were administered an oral dose of 500 mg/kg body weight of each extract 1 h prior to production of inflammation by carrageenan injection.
-The paw volume was measured at 0,2,3 and 4 h after the injection.
+The paw volume was measured after the injection.
 Four of the seven plants, namely Francoeuria crispa (24%), Malus pumila (23%), Ruta chalepensis (30%) and Smilax sarsaparilla (25%), produced significant inhibition of carrageenan-induced inflammation in rats.
 These plants also inhibited cotton pellet-induced exudation.

 Sarsaparilla has been historically used for psoriasis.

 Q. What's the difference between sarsaparilla and root beer?